 - Rule #2 – If you’re NOT going to have a lot of business miles, and it’s an average cost vehicle used exclusively or primarily for business, then you will lean towards the Actual Method.

-- Rule #3 – If your NOT going to have a lot of business miles, and it’s a more expensive car used exclusively or primarily for business, you should consider leasing and the Actual Method.
+- Rule #3 – If you’re NOT going to have a lot of business miles, and it’s a more expensive car used exclusively or primarily for business, you should consider leasing and the Actual Method.
 You’ll have lower monthly payments making a better economic decision.

 - Rule #4 – If you are going to have low miles and it’s a lower cost vehicle used primarily or exclusively for business, I would still lean towards the Actual Method because the miles won’t give you the benefit compared to at least some type of depreciation.